Silent0Wings/SteganoPixelCrypt/README.md

 ## Encrypted Works

-Below are examples of famous texts, songs, and sequences visually encrypted using **PixelCipher**.
+Below are examples of famous texts, songs, and sequences visually encrypted using **SteganoPixelCrypt**.
 Each entry includes a source link and its corresponding `Data.bmp` output.

 | Title                                                                                   | Author/Source                                 | Encrypted Image                                                                 |